 It means you don’t need different apps or channels to document a building walkthrough.
 It means you don’t need to waste time downloading and filing photos or sifting through notes.
-And most importantly, it means your team will be able to find and share building data in one easy-to-use hub that syncs instantly and integrates directly to BIM.
+And most importantly, it means your team will be able to find and share building data in one easy-to-use hub that syncs instantly and integrates directly to Revit.

 Here’s how to get started:

 2. Create new Elements for the room survey

 Select the “Elements” button in the bottom navigation bar to create new Elements manually.
 Or choose to import data by CSV file or by connecting the Project to a Revit model.
 Elements can be anything such as a space or piece of equipment.
 Rooms are the most common type of Element used for Facility Audits.

 Choose to assign the Element an existing Category or create a new Category by selecting the “tag” button, naming the new Category, and then selecting “Click here to create the category…”